Name: Art Schankler

 Member since: 2004

-I have been a Democrat all my life - stuffing envelopes with my mother for John Kennedy, going door-to-door for Gene McCarthy and George McGovern in high school, working in a presidential campaign as a staffer in Washington, and working with Democrats Abroad to get out the vote since 2004, as a CC volunteer, as a CC Chair, Global Treasurer Global Vice Chair,and Fundraising Chair.
+I have been a Democrat all my life: stuffing envelopes for John Kennedy, going door-to-door for Gene McCarthy and George McGovern in high school, working as a staffer in a presidential campaign in Washington, and working with Democrats Abroad to get out the vote as a CC volunteer, CC Chair, International Treasurer, Fundraising Chair, and International Vice Chair.
 Professionally, I have spent the last 30 years financing and developing infrastructure projects in the US and Eastern Europe - with a particular focus on clean water programs - and am deliighted to see the Biden Adminstration's progress on improving infrastructure.
-In my latest work in the Western Balkans, I managed a team of over 100 local and international experts.
-Prior to that, I helped finance infrastructure projects in New York and for a development bank in Eastern Europe (and happy to see infrastructure back on the US agenda) and in refugee camps in Asia and Africa and for the World Bank in DC.
+In my latest work in the Western Balkans, I managed a team of over 100 local and international consultants.
+Prior to working in finance, I taught English in Singapore and worked in refugee camps in Asia and Africa, and worked for the World Bank in DC.
 I have a BA in East Asian Studies -- and was editor of the college newspaper -- and an MBA.

 Describe your volunteer work with DA and cite your greatest DA accomplishment.

-I started working as a volunteer with Democrats Abroad in Prague in 2004 and spent years registering voters in the local bagel shop -- and handing out bookmarks to Americans on the street.
-In 2010, I helped create an official Country Committee in the Czech Republic and became its first Chair, with Julia Bryan as Vice Chair.
-In 2012, I moved to Serbia for job reasons, but continued to be active in DA, serving as Deputy Regional Vice Chair for EMEA under Shari Temple (and invigorating our outreach to Study Abroad voters) and elected Global Treasurer in 2013, heading up our global fundraising efforts.
-In 2016, I was appointed Global Vice Chair and served on the DNC.
+I began as a volunteer with Democrats Abroad in Prague in 2004 and spent years registering voters in the local bagel shop -- and handing out bookmarks to Americans on the street.
+In 2010, I helped create an official CC in the Czech Republic and became its first Chair with Julia Bryan as Vice Chair.
+In 2012, I moved to Serbia for job reasons, but continued to be active in DA, serving as Deputy Regional Vice Chair for EMEA under Shari Temple (and invigorating our outreach to Study Abroad voters) and elected Global Treasurer in 2013.
+In 2016, I was appointed International Vice Chair.
 In 2017, I was named Fundraising Chair and was elected International Vice Chair in 2021.
 As Vice Chair, I helped solidify our relationship with the DNC and gain an unprecedented $300,000 contribution.
-But my greatest accomplishment in DA was not MY accomplishment, but the accomplishment of all of our members and volunteers - raising over $700k in 2020 which helped us elect a Democratic President and Congress.
+But my greatest accomplishment in DA was not MY accomplishment, but the accomplishment of all of our members and volunteers - raising over $700k in 2020 which helped elect a Democratic President and Congress.

 Why are you running for this office?

 I believe that my experience at both the local and international levels of DA can contribute to our future success.
 Knowing what we have done in the past can help us to continue to be innovative in our goals of getting out the vote for Democrats and pushing for issues such as fighting income inequality, reversing environmental destruction, tax reform for overseas Americans, and expanding voting rights.
-I believe that I am always open to new ideas and prepared to evaluate issues and options based on their merits and not on my own preconceptions.
-An openness to new ideas and ideas that are not necessarily your own or ones that you agree with is a key to success in helping to lead an organization.
-We have had great and increasing success over the years.
+I am always open to new ideas and prepared to evaluate issues and options based on their merits and not on my own preconceptions.
+An openness to new ideas and ideas that are not necessarily your own or ones that you agree with is a key to success in helping to lead a UNITED organization.
+We have had increasing success over the years.
 The organization has grown as has our influence on elections and issues.
-But there is more to do - and the challenges of the next elections will be great - from Republican voter suppression to continuing Republican disinformation campaigns.
+But there is more to do and the challenges of the 2024 elections will be great – increased Republican voter suppression and continuing Republican disinformation campaigns.
 As noted, I have been a Democrat all my life and believe in the principles of the modern Democratic Party.
-I have helped the organization thrive and grow in the past and if I can contribute to meeting those challenges in the future, I welcome the opportunity.
+I have helped the organization thrive and grow over the past decade and if I can continue to help us meet those challenges in the future, I welcome the opportunity.
 But the decision is yours.

 How will your skill sets and experience contribute to DA’s success?

-Are there any DA organizational or practical issues (not political goals) that you would like to address should you be elected?
+Should you be elected, are there any DA organizational or practical issues (not political goals) that you would like to address?